dongra02/sei-project-2/README.md

 The application is an edible plant index allowing users to search by common and scientific names along with other attributes.

 ## Project Brief
-Collaborate remotely with one teammate to pair code a React application that consumes a public RestAPI.
+Collaborate remotely with one teammate to pair code a React application that consumes a public REST API.
 Project must be planned and completed within 36 hours.

 ## Technologies Used
 * JavaScript